BirbRoss/COMP3000-Project/README.md

 ![Unity spectator cam instructions](https://cdn.discordapp.com/attachments/347089516055494658/972883860926906418/Spectator_cam_instructions.PNG)
 ### Setting up the controller
-1. Optain some tape, or better yet, some velcro cable managment ties
+1. Optain some tape, or better yet, some velcro cable managment ties and a 1 metre long hollow foam cylinder, either a cut down pool noodle or some pipe insulation will do
-2. Attatch the cable ties like so, try to have one go just behind the trigger so the bulge aids in holding it steady, but don't go too far back as it will press down on the menu button constantly.
+3. Attatch the cable ties like so, try to have one go just behind the trigger so the bulge aids in holding it steady, but don't go too far back as it will press down on the menu button constantly.
 Also putting the wrist straps around the pool noodle will help prevent it sliding off in an emergency.

 ![Controller attatchment instructions](https://cdn.discordapp.com/attachments/347089516055494658/972884260048498729/IMG_20220508_154917.jpg)

+The tape is placed to help indicate a place for the controller as well as to provide strength, as these pieces of pipe insulation, you may have to do the same with yours if it has these pre-cut lines.

 ## Contact
 Find a bug you can use the issues tab, but if that doesn't work then I can be reached at zacharycummings80@gmail.com